tundish/blue_monday_78/justin_19780116_fired/anguish.rst

     slowly above the level of the counter top.
 He emerges from the cellar steps at a resigned pace.

-    His eyes are attracted, like a magpie, to an object on the bar.
+    His gaze is attracted, like a magpie, to an object on the bar.
 It is the well-stocked wallet of |HIPSTER_FIRSTNAME| |HIPSTER_SURNAME|.

 [BARMAN]_